Last fact-checked: 26 February 2020

-(Image by: Eye4Art)
+(Image by Eye4Art)

 (Image by: Vanya R)

-Yes – providing you choose a dentist from a reputable clinic.
+It can be, providing you choose a dentist from a reputable clinic.
 Obviously, this is easier said than done when choosing a dentist in another country – which is why booking with Dental Departures makes sense.

-(Image by: Elmer B Domingo)
+(Image by Elmer B Domingo)

 (Image by: D Pinpin)

 The streets and sidewalks generally lack facilities for wheelchair access.

 Some hotels are wheelchair-friendly although many of the older public buildings lack functioning elevators.
 Two of Manila’s three light-rails are wheelchair accessible; some stops have elevators that aren’t in service.
 Shopping malls may not necessarily have wheelchair access.